rossgrat/rossgrat/README.md

-My name Ross and I am a Software and Embedded Systems Engineer based in Michigan.
+My name is Ross and I am a Software and Embedded Systems Engineer based in West Michigan.

 <!--